Duchenne Dash: Dash Around the World FAQs

 How can I register?

-The registration fee is £175 per person (each rider in a team will need to pay the £175 registration fee)
+The registration fee is £175 per person (each rider in a team will need to pay the £175 registration fee).
+This includes the following:

 When do I pay my registration fee?